yulonglim/tp/docs/UserGuide.md

 Format: `exit`

 <div markdown="block" class="alert alert-info">:information_source: **Info:**
-TeachBook will automatically save you progress if you exit the app so that you can continue working on it at a later time!
+TeachBook will automatically save you progress if you exit the app so that you can continue working on it at a later time.
 </div>

 --------------------------------------------------------------------------------------------------------------------